ntnu-ai-lab/cbcbr/README.md

 # cbcbr
 Repository for the CBCBR related experiments.
-Work is still in progress.
+The preparation of code is still in progress.